PatGuettler/sew-sonia/content/contact.md

 ## Consultation Requests

-To schedule a consultation, please fill out the form below or call directly.
-Initial consultations are $75 (applied to your service when booked) and typically last about 60 minutes.
+To schedule a consultation, please fill out the form below.
+Initial consultations are $25 (applied to your service when booked) and typically last about 30-90 minutes.

 {{< contact-form >}}

-## Studio Location

-Elegant Stitches by Sonia
-123 Bridal Lane
-Atlanta, GA 30303

-**Hours:**
+**Fitting Hours:**
-Tuesday - Friday: 10:00 AM - 6:00 PM
+Tuesday - Thursday: 10:00 AM - 6:00 PM
-Saturday: 9:00 AM - 3:00 PM
-Sunday & Monday: Closed

-**Phone:** (555) 123-4567
-**Email:** sonia@sewsonia.com
+**Email:** sewsonia991@gmail.com

 ## Follow on Social Media